 All students may retake the test once under the following conditions:

-- At least four weeks have passed since the first test (to allow for extra study and
+- At least two weeks have passed since the first test (to allow for extra study and

 - The original test scores are within 5 points of reaching the next placement level

 Students may file an appeal in the counseling office with the Dean, Counseling and

 Will my test scores expire?

 Your English scores will be valid forever, but your math scores will expire three

 years after testing.
 Your are encouraged to use the free study apps before testing

 What do I bring with me to the START test?

 When you come to take the START test, bring your AHC Student ID number that begins